 Price: The settlement price of the NYMEX Henry Hub gas futures contract for the last trading day of the applicable delivery month, defined as NX1, minus $.62 less the applicable gathering services fees.

 *This 15,000 Mmbtu per day will be a Firm Transaction on behalf of both parties.
-This volume cannot be interrupted except for reasons of Force Majeure (not including loss of production, loss of market or price).
-To the extent that either party fails to take or deliver this volume, for any reason other than Force Majeure, the failing party will be subject to liquidated damages representing the replacement costs or alternate market at that time.
+This volume cannot be interrupted except for reasons of Force Majeure (which shall not include loss of production, loss of market or price).
+To the extent that either party fails to take or deliver this volume, for any reason other than Force Majeure, the failing party will be subject to liquidated damages representing the alternate market at that time.

 3) For all gas above the initial 15,000 MMbtu per day (up to 80% of the First of the Month Scheduled Volume) the Contract Price for the applicable Period of Delivery (the “Relevant Period”) shall be the published index specified below: